ema-r/-IoT-AP-2024-Sapienza-ESP32-Smart-Parking-Sensor/README.md

 The layered architecture is especially helpful, as it allows us to use the lightest possible protocols to communicate from devices to gateway, leaving the "heavy lifting" of sending the data to an external server to a less power constrained device (in our demo, a pc).

 On a single wakeup cycle, this ends up being the final energy consumption:

 ![powerplot](./Figure_1.png)

+Sampled in 10 ms intervals.
+The transmission of data over LoRa obviously providing the biggest spike in energy usage, with an increase of about 200% from the "regular" operative power usage.
+During deep sleep, the device appears to draw 20mA and just under 100 mW.
+During operation, barring the transmission of data, the device averages at 50mA and 300mW.
+During the short transmission scene, the device peaks at 150mA and slightly under 800mW.

 #### Components overview
 The ESP32 code is split upon a number of developed libraries: